 Actions in process

 HI's teams took rapid and effective action immediately after the 2004 tsunami hit Sri Lanka.
-The organisation, which has been working in the country since 1992, provides support to vulnerable people (people with disabilities, older people, and so on) through inclusive employment and community involvement projects.
+The organisation, which has been working in the country since 1992, provides support to vulnerable people and people with disabilities, who are disadvantaged and particularly exposed to the risk of natural disasters, through inclusive employment and community social inclusion projects.

-HI also treats disabled children with clubfoot using the Ponseti method.
-HI raises community awareness of this issue and strengthens the early detection of disability.
+Today, HI also provides rehabilitation care to children born with clubfoot using the Ponseti method.
+In addition, the organisation raises community awareness of this issue and enhances the early detection of disability.

 Situation of the country

 Sri Lanka was already ravaged by armed conflict when the tsunami hit its coast in 2004.